msg-systems/holmes-extractor/README.md

-The sets of matching semantic dependencies captured in the `_matching_dep_dict` dictionary for each language have been obtained on the basis of a mixture of linguistic theoretical expectations and trial and error.
+The sets of matching semantic dependencies captured in the `_matching_dep_dict` dictionary for each language have been obtained on the basis of a mixture of linguistic-theoretical expectations and trial and error.
 The results would probably be improved if the `_matching_dep_dict` dictionaries could be derived using machine learning instead; as yet this has not been attempted because of the lack of appropriate training data.